ShubhamGuthale/Real-time-object-detection-model/README.md

-# Real time object detection model
+# VisionaryAI - Real time object recognition tool

 - This is a Object Detection Web App build by using Custom trained models, Streamlit Framework and PyTorch like Google Lens.

-- In this project, I trained a custom dataset model that support more than 50+ objects.
+- Created VisionaryAI, a real-time object recognition tool using Python, Streamlit, OpenCV, and TensorFlow

+- Achieved over 90% accuracy detecting 20+ object classes using custom-trained models.

 -  It is a Object Detection Web App build by using Machine Learning, Image Processing and labelImg (Graphical image annotation tool), Jupyter notebook and Custom trained models.